 My life is mostly about exploring the big picture.
-What is the nature of reality?
+In doing so, there are many fascinating questions to think about: What is the nature of reality?
 What are the laws that govern our physics?
 How does intelligence emerge from complexity?
-How can we transition towards green cities & sustainability?
-Can environmental systems be considered living organisms?
-Are there exoplanets out there with astrobiology?
-Will we ever become a multi-planetary species?
-How can we explain such elusive concepts as spacetime, consciousness, and entropy?
+How can we transition into a global economy which achieves sustainable development?
+Which governance frameworks and commercial markets will we need to build a spacefaring civilization?
+Are there any star systems out there with signs of astrobiology?
+How can we explain such elusive concepts as spacetime, consciousness, experience, and love?
 Let’s find out!